JohnSundell/Splash/README.md

 If you're using Jekyll, there's also a custom ```{% splash %}``` tag available for the Liquid templating language.

 👉 [splashtag](https://github.com/mannberg/splashtag)

 ### 🖥 On the command line

-The easiest way to get started building things with Splash is to use one of the three built-in command line tools that each enable you to use Splash in different ways.
+The easiest way to get started building things with Splash is to use one of the four built-in command line tools that each enable you to use Splash in different ways.

 #### SplashHTMLGen